zerobearing2/leatherman/README.md

 Why
 -------------

-This GEM was created primiarly for me to 'DRY' on various client projects.
+This GEM was created primarily for me to 'DRY' on various client projects.
 I found myself copying over these common class extensions from project to project.
 Perfect case for creating and sharing this GEM.

 Compatibility